dawnl3ss/_4m4sec_/README.md

 💨 My name is Neptune and i'm backend developer and cybersecurity student.

-📌 I live in French, near Paris.
+📌 I live in France, near Paris.
 🕯 I have 15yo.
 🎇 Owner of CultMC, i'm currently working in self-taught and learning Go.